Generalized probabilities in statistical theories

+More generally, we can consider any affine functional $f:\mathcal{S}\rightarrow [0,1]$ as representing a measurement outcome, and~thus use $f(\alpha)$ to represent the probability for that outcome in state $\alpha$.
+We will call $A(\mathcal{S})$ to the space of all affine functionals.
+Due to the fact that QM is also a probabilistic theory, it follows that it can be included in the general framework described above (we denoted its convex set of states by $\mathcal{C}$ in Section~\ref{s:QuantumProbabilities}).
+In~QM, affine functionals defined as above are called \textit{effects} (and are coincident with the constituents of POVM's as defined in Section~\ref{s:QuantalEffects}).
+The~generalized probabilistic models defined in Section~\ref{s:Orthomodular} fall naturally into the scope of the COM approach, given that their state spaces are convex sets.

-\nd We saw that a probability $a(\omega)\in[0,1]$ is well defined for any state $\omega\in\Omega$ and an observable $a$.
-In the COM approach, it is usually assumed that there exists a unitary observable $u$ such that $u(\omega)=1$ for all $\omega\in\Omega$.
-Thus, in analogy with the quantum case, the set of all effects will be encountered in the interval $[0,u]$ (the order in the general case is the canonical one in the sapce of affine functionals).
-A (discrete) measurement will be represented by a set of effects $\{a_{i}\}$ such that $\sum_{i}a_{i}= u$. $\Omega$ can be naturally embedded in the dual space $A(\Omega)^{\ast}$ using the map
+We saw that a probability $a(\omega)\in[0,1]$ is well defined for any state $\omega\in\mathcal{S}$ and an observable $a$.
+In~the COM approach, it is usually assumed that there exists a unitary observable $u$ such that $u(\omega)=1$ for all $\omega\in\mathcal{S}$.
+Thus, in~analogy with the quantum case, the~set of all effects will be encountered in the interval $[0,u]$ (the order in the general case is the canonical one in the space of affine functionals).
+A~(discrete) measurement will be represented by a set of effects $\{a_{i}\}$ such that $\sum_{i}a_{i}= u$. $\mathcal{S}$ can be naturally embedded in the dual space $A(\mathcal{S})^{\ast}$ using the map